department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/honor/headstones-markers-medallions.md

 ### Can I apply for one of these memorial items?

-You can apply for this benefit if one of the lines below describes your relationship to the deceased.
+You can apply for this benefit if one of the categories below describes your relationship to the deceased.

 **You must fall into one of these categories:**
 - A family member of the deceased, **or**